The Beautiful San Ramon Valley Photo courtesy: Ted Shapas

 Special Interest Groups

-SIG Meetings Will Be Online: ALERT - We are working through guidelines due to the Covid-19 Pandemic and on site meetings where people physically attend, have ceased.
-Most SIG groups are using Zoom to meet on-line.
+SIG Meetings Will Be Online: Most SIG groups are using Zoom to meet on-line.
 SIG Leaders will email call-in instructions to SIG members.
 To be safe, check with your SIG leader before attending any SIG meetings.
-Review the latest 5 events (on right side of this web page), or click right below on "View Full Listing" to see all events.
+Review the latest 5 events (on right side of this web page), or click right below on "View Full Listing" to see the latest 10 events.

 Danville FamilySearch Center